Garret-Sands/Personal-Data-Set/README.md

 Lin_Reg <- lm(Personal$Ab_ill ~ Personal$Score_of_Dedication)
 summary(Lin_Reg)

-Visualizations:

-The visualization presented in the R
+# R squared: 0.81

+Visualization and Analysis:

+The visualization presented in the Rplot page shows the correlation between the constructed score of dedication and the percentage of adults who believe abortion should be illegal in all/most cases.
+A linear regression function "lm()" was used in order to gather information on the apparent correlation between the two said variables(the R squared value).